 First, our fund is larger than most: $1 million, compared with funds at other schools that hover between $150,000 and $200,000.

 Second, and more importantly, ours is a multi-asset-class, internationally invested fund.
 While other universities’ students are restricted to investing in domestic stock, Fordham undergraduates have the freedom to experiment with international and domestic securities, bonds, commodities and foreign exchanges.

-Advised by finance professor James Kelly, who also designed and leads Gabelli's Value Investing specialization, the Student Managed Investment Fund program spans two semesters: Participants act as sector-specific analysts in their first term — in areas from emerging markets to energy to healthcare — and move on to become portfolio managers in the second.
+Advised by finance professor James Kelly, who also designed and leads Gabelli's Value Investing second concentration, the Student Managed Investment Fund program spans two semesters: Participants act as sector-specific analysts in their first term — in areas from emerging markets to energy to healthcare — and move on to become portfolio managers in the second.